Tygertbone/Vauntico-app/Readme.md

     ```

 Notes
 - Never hardcode secrets.
-Provide your secret at runtime via environment variables or the PowerShell secure prompt.
+Provide your secret at runtime via environment variables or the PowerShell/Unix secure prompt.
-- The webhook verifies x-paystack-signature (HMAC SHA512) and upserts entitlements in Supabase.
+- The webhook verifies x-paystack-signature (HMAC SHA512), upserts entitlements in Supabase, and logs events into webhook_logs (if the table exists).
 - Tiers map from planKey (seekers-spark → Practitioner, weavers-pyre → Guild, eternal-blaze → Oracle) or from amount (199/499/999 ZAR).

+### GitHub Actions: Automated E2E
+This repository includes a workflow that runs the E2E webhook test on pushes to main and feat/*.

+Configure repo secrets (Settings → Secrets and variables → Actions → New repository secret):
+- PAYSTACK_TEST_SECRET
+- SUPABASE_URL (e.g., https://uggthxauerxxldwdkamh.supabase.co)
+- VITE_SUPABASE_API (Supabase anon key)
+- WEBHOOK_URL (preview deployment webhook URL, e.g., https://your-preview.vercel.app/api/paystack/webhook)

+The workflow calls pnpm webhook:test and will fail the build if live Supabase state is not updated as expected.

 ## 🚀 Quickstart: Run Your First Ritual